FAQS | Frequently Asked Questions

 Yes.
 It’s perfectly fine to make any changes to your wedding plan.
 We’ll work with you to customize your wedding plan to suit all of your desires.
 We’ll do our best to help you with our wedding packages or put a wedding plan together a la carte.

-Can I hire my own photographer or videographer?
+Can I hire my own photographer, videographer, or limousine?

 Sorry, we do not allow outside vendors other than our own.
-We have a team of professionals that already provide the best photography and videography services.
-They already know the wedding procedure. work together, and also take great care about lighting, positioning, etc. You are allowed to use your own minister if you like.
+We have a team of professionals that already provide the best photography, videography, and limousine services.
+They already know the wedding procedure.
+They all work together, and also take great care about lighting, positioning, etc. You are welcome to livestream your wedding.
+But you will have to set that up beforehand.
+Also, you are allowed to use your own minister if you like.
 We can deduct $50 from your Package Plan.
 You will receive a link to download your photos approximately 3-4 weeks after your ceremony.
 Waiting several weeks is pretty normal for wedding photography.
-Feel free to share with family and friends or make prints of your favorite photos.
+Once you receive your photos, feel free to share them with family and friends or make prints of your favorite photos.

 How long is the ceremony?